ScalablyTyped/Converter/docs/plugin.md

 Hopefully everything will work automatically.
 Change an npm dependency, reimport project, wait, voila.

-The plugin taps into the `unmanagedJars` task in sbt, and this has some consequences for how it works.
+The plugin taps into the `allDependencies` task in sbt, and this has some consequences for how it works.

 Whenever the task is evaluated, typically through a `compile` or an import into an IDE, the plugin

-- Runs a customized version of `installNpmDependencies` from scalajs-bundler, changed to avoid touching `unmanagedJars`.
+- Runs a customized version of `installNpmDependencies` from scalajs-bundler, changed to avoid touching the classpath.

 - Computes a digest from the resulting `package.json` file and of the configuration of the plugin